jsfuentes/Code-Cheatsheet/JS/packages/jest.md

 #### Mock

-Pretty cool, always you to specify different returns per time called, check arguments and call count
+Pretty cool, allows you to specify different returns per time called, check arguments and call count

 ##### More Plugins